Someshwar Beach

 The name 'Someshwara beach' is derived from the name of Lord Somanatha, whose temple is located on the sea shore dating back centuries.

-The beach is more preferred for walking or sunbathing, as the hidden rocks and currents along this stretch of coast make this beach unsuitable for swimming.
-The sea claims a number of lives every year as unwary swimmers are dragged by the current.
+The hidden rocks and currents along this stretch of coast make this beach unsuitable for swimming.

 Close to this beach there is a hill called 'Ottinene Hill'.
-On reaching the top of this hill there are views of Netravati River merging and disappearing in Arabian Sea.
-There is lush vegetation and number of medicinal plants that are naturally grown on this hill.
+There is vegetation and a number of medicinal plants that grow naturally on this hill.

 Rudra Paadhe

-Someshwara beach is known for large rocks on the beach called Rudra Shile or Rudra Paadhe, Rudra is Lord Shiva and "Shile" or "Paadhe" means rock in Tulu language.
+Someshwara beach is known for large rocks on the beach called Rudra Shile or Rudra Paadhe, Rudra is Lord Shiva and "Shile" or "Paadhe" means rock in Tulu.